Kassites: Etymology

+The Akkadian Kaššû can be inflected for gender (m.: kaššû / f.: kaššītu) and often for case (kaššû, kaššî, kaššâ).
+The term can appear independently as a proper noun, “a Kassite”, where it is often marked as a personal name (^{I}Kaššû), but more often the word appears as a gentilic adjective, e.g., “Šimdi-Saḫ, the Kassite” (^{I}Šim-di-Saḫ kaš-šu-ú).

+Beekes suggests that the demonym for the Kassites may be responsible for the etymology of the mineral Cassiterite.
+They may have traded tin with the ancient Greeks via the island of κασσίτερα (Kassitera) mentioned by Dionysius in the Bassarika and quoted by Stephanos of Byzantium.

 History

+The earliest attestation of a person with a Kassite name in Babylonia is from Rīm-Sīn I’s 53rd year (1770 BCE).

 Documentation of the Kassite period depends heavily on the scattered and disarticulated tablets from Nippur, where thousands of tablets and fragments have been excavated.
 They include administrative and legal texts, letters, seal inscriptions, private votive inscriptions, and even a literary text (usually identified as a fragment of a historical epic).
 Many of those tablets have not yet been published, including hundreds held in the Ottoman Museum in Istanbul.

 About 100 Kassite tablets were found at Dur-Kurigalzu.
 A few inscribed building materials of Kurigalzu I were found at Kish.
 Several tablets dated to the reign of Agum III were found at the Dilmun site of Qal'at al-Bahrain.
 In total, about 12,000 Kassite period documents have been recovered, of which only around 10% have been published.
 There are also a number of building inscriptions, all but one written in Sumerian unlike the Akkadian typically used by the Kassites.
 A number of seals have also been found.
 Kudurrus, stone stele used to record land grants and related documents, provide another source for Kassite history.
 This practice continued for several centuries after the end of the Kassite Dynasty.
 Often situated on the surface, many were found early and made their way to museums around the world.